+ENGR 2600

-ENGR 2600 (3) Engineering Statics
+Engineering Statics

 This course introduces the basics of engineering mechanics through the analysis of forces acting on particles and rigid bodies in static equilibrium.
 Statics is fundamental to civil and mechanical engineering, and has applications in many other areas of engineering.
 Subject covered: equivalent systems of forces, moments and resultants; analysis of trusses, frames, and machines; centroids, moments of inertia; and friction.

-Perpenalistics: C. or better in MATH 2214 PHYS 2050.

 Prerequisites: C or better in MATH 2214, PHYS 2050.
 Recommended: MATH 2215, PHYS 2052.

-ENGR 3600 (3)
+ENGR 3600